-For Marvel Cinematic Universe fans that wonder which evils their favorite superheroes will battle next, taking a look at Marvel Studios' Phase 4 plot holds some answers — including which heroes star in new original shows on Disney Plus.
+For Marvel Cinematic Universe fans wondering which foes their favorite superheroes will face next, taking a glance at Marvel Studios' Phase 4 plot holds some answers — including which heroes star in new original shows on Disney Plus.

 Just announced in Hall H at #SDCC, Marvel Studios’ THE ETERNALS with Angelina Jolie, Richard Madden, Kumail Nanjiani, Lauren Ridloff, Brian Tyree Henry, Salma Hayek, Lia McHugh and Don Lee.
 Directed by Chloé Zhao.
 In theaters November 6, 2020. pic.twitter.com/k6ZgfX38VWJuly 21, 2019